lukeskywalkin/github-issue-extender/README.md

 # GitHub Issue Extender

-A GitHub Actions workflow that uses AI to analyze and elaborate on issues by examining code, pull requests, and repository context.
+A **reusable** GitHub Actions workflow that uses AI to analyze and elaborate on issues by examining code, pull requests, and repository context.
 The workflow automatically comments on issues with detailed elaborations to help developers better understand and address them.

+**Use it in any repository** by calling it as a reusable workflow - no need to copy files!

 ## Features